Elizabeth May

+In 2005, May was appointed an Officer of the Order of Canada, and the United Nations has recognized her as one of the world's leading women environmentalists.
+She is the author of eight books, including her memoir Who We Are – Reflections of My Life and Canada, which was a Globe and Mail bestseller.

 Early life and education

 May was born in Hartford, Connecticut, the daughter of Stephanie (Middleton), a sculptor, pianist, and writer, and John Middleton May, an accountant.
-Her father was born in New York and raised in England, and her mother was also a native New Yorker.
+Her father was born in New York City and raised in England, and her mother was also a native New Yorker.
 She has a younger brother named Geoffrey.
 Her mother was a prominent anti-nuclear activist and her father was Assistant Vice President of Aetna Life and Casualty.

-The family moved to Margaree Harbour, Nova Scotia in 1972, following a summer vacation spent on Cape Breton Island.
-On moving to the province, the May family purchased a landlocked schooner, the Marion Elizabeth which had been used as a gift shop and restaurant since the mid 1950s.
-They operated this establishment from 1974 until 2002.
+In 1972, the family relocated to Margaree Harbour, Nova Scotia, after a visit to Cape Breton Island.
+There, they purchased and operated a converted schooner, the Marion Elizabeth, as a gift shop and restaurant until 2002.
+May relinquished her U.S. citizenship in 1978, when she became a Canadian citizen, in accordance with American nationality law at the time.

-May briefly enrolled at St. Francis Xavier University in 1974, but dropped out.
-Returning to Margaree, May took correspondence courses in restaurant management.
-Beginning in 1980, she attended Dalhousie Law School as a mature student, graduating in 1983.
+May attended St. Francis Xavier University in rural Nova Scotia, but dropped out.
+Returning to Margaree Harbour, May took correspondence courses in restaurant management.
+Beginning in 1980, she attended Dalhousie University in Halifax, graduating in 1983 with a degree in law.
+May later studied theology at Saint Paul University, a federated college of the University of Ottawa, but withdrew from the program due to conflicting schedule demands.

-Following law school at Dalhousie University, May worked as an associate at small law firm in Halifax.

-May studied theology at Saint Paul University, a federated college of the University of Ottawa.

-Public life
+Environmental activism and legal career

+Early activism

-May first became known in the Canadian media in the mid-1970s through her leadership as a volunteer in the grassroots movement against proposed aerial insecticide spraying on forests near her home on Cape Breton Island, Nova Scotia.
+May first became known in the Canadian media in the mid-1970s through her leadership as a volunteer in the grassroots movement against proposed aerial insecticide spraying on forests near her home on Cape Breton Island.
 The effort prevented aerial insecticide spraying from ever occurring in Nova Scotia.
 Years later, she and a local group of residents went to court to prevent herbicide spraying.
-Winning a temporary injunction in 1982 held off the spray programme, but after two years, the case was eventually lost.
-In the course of the litigation, her family sacrificed their home and seventy acres of land in an adverse court ruling to Scott Paper.
+In 1982, they won a temporary injunction, halting the spray programme, but after two years, the case was eventually lost.
+Legal costs associated with the case resulted in her family sacrificing their home and seventy acres of land due to litigation from Scott Paper.
 However, by the time the judge ruled the chemicals were safe, 2,4,5-T's export from the U.S. had been banned.
 The forests of Nova Scotia were spared from being the last areas in Canada to be sprayed with Agent Orange.

 In 1980, May and others launched a political party to raise environmental and anti-nuclear issues dubbed "the Small Party".
 The party ran 12 candidates in six provinces in the 1980 federal election.
 May, at the time a 25-year-old waitress, ran against the former Deputy Prime Minister, Allan J. MacEachen in Cape Breton Highlands—Canso.
-She placed last in a field of four candidates receiving 272 votes.
+She placed last out of four candidates receiving 272 votes.